Frequently Asked Questions

-Freshmen and sophomores are (usually, but it doesn’t matter; I’ve had years where there kids from ages 12 to 18 together) in the same class, and juniors and seniors are (again, generally) in the same class.
+Freshmen and sophomores are (generally) in the same class (usually, but it doesn’t matter; I’ve had classes with kids from ages 12 to 18 together), and juniors and seniors are (again, generally) in the same class.
 The classes rotate every other year, so a “9th grader” starting at HSP can take four years of four totally different class sets!

 Home School Partners classes are designed to be challenging and interesting.
 The emphasis is in two main areas: